Table of Contents

 If the remote device has multiple displays, the connecting user can switch between each remote display by clicking on the correlated numbered monitor icons.

-A red line indicates that is the display currently being viewed whereas a red dot indicates some changes were made on that display.
+A red line indicates that is the display currently being viewed whereas a red dot indicates the location of the remote window currently in the foreground.

 Chat with the user on the remote client.

 The Actions menu contains additional commands the local client can send to the remote one.